yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

-.. running-the-gateway:
+.. configuring-the-gateway:

 ####################################
-Configuraing and Running the gateway
+Configuraing the Gateway
 ####################################

 Before the gateway can do anything, it needs be configured.